-Which main causes of talent shortage is there?
+Which main causes of talent shortage are there?

 1. Demographic transformation:

-Experts see the main cause for the shortage of talents in the retirement of the baby boomers and the subsequent demographic change that is progressing in Germany.
-The fewer people are born, the fewer workers are available to the labour market particularly in general or as skilled workers.
+Experts see the main cause for the shortage of talent in the retirement of the baby boomers and the subsequent demographic change that is progressing in Germany.
+The fewer people are born, the fewer workers are available to the labour market, particularly in general or as skilled workers.